metacpan/metacpan-cpan-extracted/distros/D/Devel-Optic/README.md

     Which Perl scope to view.
 Default: 1 (scope that `Devel::Optic` is called from)

-- `max_size`

-    Max size, in bytes, of a data structure that can be viewed without summarization.
-This is a little hairy across different architectures, so this is best expressed in terms of Perl data structures if specified.
-The goal is to avoid spitting out subjectively 'big' Perl data structures to a debugger or log.
-If you're tuning this value, keep in mind that CODE refs are _enormous_ (~33kb on `x86_64`), so basically any data structure with CODE refs inside will be summarized.

-    Default: Platform dependent.
-The value is calculated by

-        Devel::Size::total_size([ map { { a => [1, 2, 3, qw(foo bar baz)] } } 1 ..
-5 ])

-    ... which is ~3kb on `x86_64`, and ~160 bytes JSON encoded.
-This is an estimate on my part for the size of data structure that makes sense to export in raw format when viewed.
-To my entirely personal taste, larger data structures than this are too big to reasonably export to logs in their entirety.

 - `scalar_truncation_size`

     Size, in `substr` length terms, that scalar values are truncated to for